eastskykang/machine-learning-project/README.rst

 This framework already implements an interface to the sklearn classes pipeline_ and gridsearch_.
 Check out the `example config`_ to find out more about how to use them.

-The framework provides several placeholder files in models_, where you should implement your algorithms.
+Furthermore, the framework provides several placeholder files in models_, where you should implement your algorithms.

 It contains two simple examples already, KernelEstimator in regression_ and RandomSelection in `feature selection`_.